What is EuroPython?

 - If you are using Python as a hobby or as freelancer working from home and don't need a VAT receipt, the personal ticket is for you.

 - If you are a student, postdoc or still attending school, we have the highly subsidized student ticket for you.
+Please note that paid educational staff does not fall under this category.

 Finally, if you would like to support EuroPython, please consider getting a higher priced ticket.
 We assure you that your contribution will be put to good use.
 Thank you!